 Why This Matters

-When you analyze prose on the AP exam, you're not just identifying what happens in a story—you're explaining how the author constructs meaning through deliberate structural choices.
+When you analyze prose on the AP exam, you're not just identifying what happens in a story.
+You're explaining how the author constructs meaning through deliberate structural choices.
 Every narrative element, from the pacing of a climactic scene to the selection of a first-person narrator, represents an authorial decision that shapes reader experience.
-Understanding these elements allows you to move beyond plot summary into genuine literary analysis, which is exactly what earns high scores on multiple-choice questions and FRQs alike.
+Understanding these elements moves you beyond plot summary into genuine literary analysis, which is exactly what earns high scores on multiple-choice questions and FRQs alike.

 The Architecture of Story: Plot and Narrative Arc